8. Curves in Polar Coordinates

 (5) r = 0.2 θ

-This is an interesting spiral.
+This is an interesting curve, called an Archimedean Spiral.
 As θ increases, so does r.

 See also Equiangular Spiral.

 Later, we'll learn how to find the Length of an Archimedean Spiral.

 This is the face I drew at the top of this page.
 We're not even going to try to find the equivalent in rectangular coordinates!

 Check out Polar Coordinates and Cardioid Microphones for an application of polar coordinates.

 Didn't find what you are looking for on this page?
 Try search:

 This algebra solver can solve a wide range of math problems.
 (Please be patient while it loads.)

 Play a math game.